shriyutha/Data-Wrangling/README.md

 This file (image_predictions.tsv) hosted on Udacity's servers and we downloaded it programmatically using python Requests library on the following (URL)

 url = https://d17h27t6h515a5.cloudfront.net/topher/2017/August/599fd2ad_image-predictions/image-predictions.tsv)

+Key Points :

+Key points to keep in mind when data wrangling for this project:

+We only want original ratings (no retweets) that have images.
+Though there are 5000+ tweets in the dataset, not all are dog ratings and some are retweets.
+Assessing and cleaning the entire dataset completely would require a lot of time, and is not necessary to practice and demonstrate our skills in data wrangling.
+Therefore, the requirements of this project are only to assess and clean at least 8 quality issues and at least 2 tidiness issues in this dataset.
+Cleaning includes merging individual pieces of data according to the rules of tidy data.
+The fact that the rating numerators are greater than the denominators does not need to be cleaned. his unique rating system is a big part of the popularity of WeRateDogs.
+Do not need to gather the tweets beyond August 1st, 2017.
+Twitter API:

+In this project, we will be using Tweepy to query Twitter's API for additional data beyond the data included in the WeRateDogs Twitter archive.

+This additional data will include retweet count and favorite count.

+Some APIs are completely open, like MediaWiki (accessed via the wptools library).
+Others require authentication.

+The Twitter API is one that requires users to be authorized to use it.
+This means that before we can run our API querying code, you need to set up our own Twitter application.